-Question Answer Marks EITHER 8(a) In what ways, and with what effects, does Glück's poetry explore ideas about uniqueness?
+Question Answer Marks EITHER 8(a) In what ways, and with what effects, does Glück present ideas about survival in these poems?
 In your answer you should refer to three poems from the selection.
 Mark according to the levels of response marking criteria.
 25 OR 8(b) Write a critical appreciation of the following poem, considering in what ways it is characteristic of Glück's poetic methods and concerns.
 25 Mark according to the levels of response marking criteria.